chivenos/unity-mobile-fit-screen/README.md

 # unity-mobile-fit-screen
-The code fits the game dependent on the width to all mobile screen sizes.
+Resizes the game according to screen.